epfldata/sc-public/list-dsl/README.md

 """
 ```

-What the `dsl` macro does is to typecheck the shallow expression that we pass it, and transform it to deep embedding (_ListDSLOps_ if it is used in an expression, _ListDSLExtOps_ if it is used in a pattern).
+What the `dsl` macro does is typecheck the shallow expression that we pass it, and transform it to deep embedding nodes (_ListDSLOps_ if it is used in an expression, _ListDSLExtOps_ if it is used in a pattern).

 **Note**: If you have trouble with a quasiquote, there is a page dedicated to [debugging quasiquotes](../doc/DebuggingQuasiquotes.md).